-Registered office: Rome, Via Quintino Sella 2

-Milan branch: Piazza A. Diaz, 7

-Representation office: Tripoli (Libya), O. Mukhtar Invest Complex

-Corporate capital: EUR 261,185,870 fully paid up
+Registered office: Roma, Via Quintino Sella 2 Milan branch: Piazza A. Diaz, 7 Representation office: Tripoli (Libya), O. Mukhtar Invest Complex Corporate capital: EUR 261,185,870 fully paid up

 Activity: Banca UBAE was set up in 1972 as the "Union of Arab and European Banks", as a banking institute with Italian-Arab capital.
-The shareholders of Banca UBAE include important banks: Libyan Foreign Bank - Tripoli, Unicredit - Rome, Banque Centrale Populaire and Banque Marocaine du Commerce Extérieur - Casablanca, Intesa Sanpaolo - Turin, and leading Italian companies: Sansedoni Siena (Monte dei Paschi di Siena Foundation) - Siena, ENI Adfin (ENI Group) - Rome, and Telecom Italia - Milan.
+The shareholders of Banca UBAE include important banks: Libyan Foreign Bank - Tripoli, Unicredit - Milan, Banque Centrale Populaire and Bank of Africa (BMCE Group) - Casablanca, Intesa Sanpaolo - Turin, and leading Italian companies: Sansedoni Siena (Monte dei Paschi di Siena Foundation) - Siena, ENI Adfin (ENI Group) - Rome, and Telecom Italia - Milan.

 The mission is to develop industrial and economic trading relations between Italy and the countries of North Africa and sub-Saharan Africa, the Middle East, the Indian sub-continent and the countries of Southeast Europe.
 The main services offered to customers who work with foreign countries are: export financing, letters of credit, standby letters of credit, risk sharing, guarantees, finance, trading and financial syndications, as well as professional assistance in foreign countries through a network of local consultants.
-Banca UBAE currently operates in fifty countries with the support of 500 correspondent banks occupying a position of reference and reliability in the foreign trade sector.
+The Banca UBAE currently operates in fifty countries with the support of 500 correspondent banks occupying a position of reference and reliability in the foreign trade sector.
 The bank does not have branches abroad.

-- b) $Turnover^7 = EUR 34,233,132$
+b) Turnover1 = EUR 34,233,132

-- c) Number of employees on equivalent full-time basis = 157
+c) Number of employees on equivalent full-time basis2 = 157

-- d) Economic Result (before tax) = EUR 1,769,412
+d) Economic Result (before tax) = EUR 1,769,412

-- e) Income tax on year's result= 376,683
+e) Income tax on year's result = 376,683

-- d) Public contributions received = None
+f) Public contributions received = None

-&lt;sup>7 "Turnover" is understood as the gross operating income as per item 120 of the income statement.

-&quot;Loss before tax" means item 260 on the income statement.

-Taxes" means the total amount of taxes as shown in item 270 on the income statement .
+"Turnover" is understood as the gross operating income as per item 120 of the income statement.
+"Loss before tax" means item 260 on the income statement.
+"Taxes" means the total amount of taxes as shown in item 270 on the income statement.

-"Number of employees on equivalent full-time basis" is understood as the ratio between the overall number of hours worked by all the employees, excluding overtime, and the annual total laid down in the contract for a full-time employee.
+^{2) &}quot;Number of employees on equivalent full-time basis" is understood as the ratio between the overall number of hours worked by all the employees, excluding overtime, and the annual total laid down in the contract for a full-time employee.